Looking For A Unique Activity? Try Disc Golf!

 A sport that’s fast becoming more and more popular around the world, disc golf is an all-inclusive activity that’s fun, challenging, and easy to learn.
 The idea is similar in many ways to traditional golf, where players attempt to get an object into a target with as few strokes as possible.
 However, instead of using a golf club and a ball, players use varying types of frisbees, called discs, and throw them from the tee area.

-Baskets with chains are used to catch the discs, and course layouts can vary dramatically from easy 9 hole options that let people grow their skillset all the way to long 18 hole areas that weave in and out of wooded sections and require both distance and technique in order to score well.
+The disc golf basket design has chains that are used to catch the discs, and course layouts can vary dramatically from easy 9 hole options that let people grow their skillset all the way to long 18 hole areas that weave in and out of wooded sections and require both distance and technique in order to score well.

 A Sport For All